Table of Contents

 Section 1: Officers

-- The duties of the officers shall be such as their title, by general usage would indicate, and such as required by law, and such may be assigned to them respectively by the Executive Committee.
-Newly elected officers’ positions shall be effective on the final day of the Texas Democratic State Convention in June.
+The duties of the officers shall be such as their title, by general usage would indicate, and such as required by law, and such may be assigned to them respectively by the Executive Committee.
+Newly elected officers’ positions shall be effective on the last day of the TXPC Annual Caucus or at the beginning of the next quarterly General Membership meeting, whichever comes first.

 Section 2: Limitation of Authority